 If our staff have concerns about HBA they will speak to the Designated Safeguarding Lead (DSL) who will refer to The Integrated Front Door.
-Should the case not require Social Care intervention Early Help will be put in place.
+Should the case not require Social Care intervention Early Help will be offered.

-Information on Breast Ironing and Forced Marriage can be accessed below: Forced Marriage and Breast Ironing
+Information on Breast Ironing and Forced Marriage is available below: Forced Marriage and Breast Ironing